Electric field

 Electric fields are important in many areas of physics, and are exploited in electrical technology.
-In atomic physics and chemistry, for instance, the electric field is the attractive force holding the atomic nucleus and electrons together in atoms.
-It is also the force responsible for chemical bonding between atoms that result in molecules.
+For example, in atomic physics and chemistry, the interaction in the electric field between the atomic nucleus and electrons is the force that holds these particles together in atoms.
+Similarly, the interaction in the electric field between atoms is the force responsible for chemical bonding that result in molecules.

-The electric field is defined as a vector field that associates to each point in space the electrostatic (Coulomb) force per unit of charge exerted on an infinitesimal positive test charge at rest at that point.
-The derived SI unit for the electric field is the volt per meter (V/m), which is equal to the newton per coulomb (N/C).
+The electric field is defined as a vector field that associates to each point in space the force per unit of charge exerted on an infinitesimal positive test charge at rest at that point.
+The SI unit for the electric field is the volt per meter (V/m), which is equal to the newton per coulomb (N/C).